Quick Learn: Business Outcome (OKR) writing

-Do you, your managers and your teams wish more of your effort, creativity and determination translated into business progress.
-This simple exercise enables everyone to understand, measure and improve the identification and delivery of Value.
+This simple exercise enables everyone to understand, measure and improve the identification and delivery of value.

-The value associated with unique change is best articulated as outcome hypotheses (also known as Objectives and Key Results or OKRs).
-This creates a clear expectation that it is a hypothesis and may be invalid, and that there are unknown-unknowns that will only be uncovered when the work takes place.
-It also creates a clear expectation that experimentation is required, with people empowered to use their own brains to discover how to best achieve or even if the outcome hypothesis is worth continuing trying to achieve.
+The value associated with unique change is best articulated as business outcome hypothesis.
+These are also known as Objectives and Key Results or OKRs.
+The word 'hypothesis' intentionally creates a clear expectation that the outcome may be invalid, that there are unknown-unknowns that can only be uncovered when the work takes place.
+It creates a clear expectation that experimentation is required, with teams empowered to use their own brains to discover how to best make progress and to what extent the hypothesis is worth continuing trying to achieve.

 You can write an outcome hypothesis like this:

 We will know that we’re on the right track when :

 Measure 1: quantified and measurable leading or lagging indicator

 To aid the writing of your first business outcome, use the canvas below.
 On a whiteboard draw out and label the 4 sectors with the circle in the middle.
 For an outcome you are seeking to achieve, and using the canvas below for guidance, start to populate each sector with information.
 It does not matter which sector you start in and you can iterate each sector as your thinking develops.